-The Lump Sum need analyser determines the additional lump sum cash inflow that would be needed at any given point in the timeline (lump sum timing event) in order to prevent any future shortfalls from occurring thereafter in the plan.
+The Lump Sum need analyser determines the additional lump sum cash inflow that would be needed at any given point along the timeline (the 'lump sum timing event') in order to prevent any future shortfalls from occurring thereafter in the plan.

 What Does the Software Assume is Done with the Lump Sum Inflow?

 When run, the lump sum inflow is used to pay expenses and any remainder is deposited into the primary client's default cash account (e.g. John's Cash) and draw n upon in subsequent years of the plan , followi ng the goal event , as a pr imary source for expense payments .
 If the primary client is deceased by the selected goal event, funds will instead be deposited into the surviving spouse or partner's default cash account.

 Th is default cash account is found on the Savings screen.
 The lump sum deposi t to this account will be grown using the growth rate on the default cash account.
 To see what the growth assumption is and to possibly reconfigure it, check the growth and fees settings for the primary default account (the first shown on the Savings screen).
 This setting can be found on the Savings screen under Advanced Settings > Growth.
 Unless it has been changed previously, it will be set to the software's default growth rate and fees for savings accounts.
 This default can be found on the Pref erences screen in Plan Preferences (right) > Default Inflation / Growth Rates > Savings Growth Rate % .

 Different assumptions could be applied , however , for purposes of the simulation by editing the growth assumptions for the primary client's default cash account.